 SMPC was commissioned to design the Cafeteria (Phase 2A) and the Dormitory building (Phase 2B) following the completion of an initial design and construction effort by another design team to renovate a portion of the site for academic and administration functions.
 The Cafeteria renovation and addition presented a complicated remodel project for an active school.
 The existing school layout snaked around the building with erratic corridors and no central hub for students.

-The Sanbusco Center was comprised of a complex series of additions that spanned over 100 years.
-The expansion projects are being completed through CMAR delivery.
-SMPC worked closely with NMSA and the Klinger to devise a plan for construction that minimized impact to the functioning of the school, and mitigate cost escalations.
-The first phase of the Cafeteria was completed in the Summer of 2022.
+SMPC worked closely with NMSA stakeholders, the owner’s rep/project manager, and Klinger Constructors to devise a plan for construction that would minimize impact to the functioning of the school, and mitigate cost escalations.
+The cafeteria is the first part of the two phase expansion.
+It was completed in the Summer of 2022.

 - Phased Expansion to include a Cafeteria and Dormitory